ReactiveCocoa/ReactiveViewModel/README.md

 By modeling changes as [signals](https://github.com/ReactiveCocoa/ReactiveCocoa#introduction), the view model can communicate to the view without actually needing to know that it exists (similarly for model → view model communication).
-This is also why view models can be tested without a view in place — the test simply needs to connect to the VM's signals and verify that the behavior is correct.
+This decoupling is why view models can be tested without a view in place — the test simply needs to connect to the VM's signals and verify that the behavior is correct.